 Power Factor Correction

-Power factor is the measure of how effective incoming power is being used at a site; it is expressed as a numerical value between zero and one.
-The closer a power factor is to one, the more efficiently a business is consuming electricity.
-A power factor between 0.95 and one is more cost effective.
-Learn more about Power Factor.
+Power factor is a way of measuring efficient power usage.
+It is expressed as a numerical value between 0 and 1.
+The closer your power factor is to 1, the more efficiently the business is consuming electricity.
+Installing Power Factor Correction (PFC) equipment helps improve this efficiency.

 Power Factor Correction (PFC) equipment